arunislive/Website_BasantapurDurbarSquare/README.md

-#A simple assignment for me such that my html css js skills improve,
+# A simple assignment for me such that my html css js skills improve,

-``this project has a little bit of animations and is multipage website, so it is not good at scaled level``
+`This project has a little bit of animations and is multipage website, so it is not good at scaled level`